by Janet Meydam

-- Store old photographs at constant temperatures below 75 degrees Fahrenheit.
+- Store them at constant temperatures below 75 degrees Fahrenheit.
+Cooler temperatures mean better long-term preservation.

-- Keep the humidity levels in photo storage areas between 15% and 65%.
+- Keep the humidity levels in photo storage areas between 15% and 65% to avoid decay.

 - Avoid storing old photographs in attics, basements, or garages where temperature and humidity tend to fluctuate.
 This can lead to mold, chemical decay, or brittleness.

-- Keep old photographs away from areas that are prone to insects and rodents.
+- Keep your photos away from areas that are prone to insects and rodents.
 These “critters” like to use paper to nest and may chew holes in your prized photos.

 - Store old photographs up on shelves and away from areas that are prone to leaks to avoid water damage.

-Use the correct materials for storing your old photos
+The correct materials for preserving and storing your old photos

 - Use archival quality paper or cardboard to store your photos.
 This means the pages in your photo album should be acid-free and lignin free.
 The material that your photo box is made of should be the same.
 You can also use stable plastic photo pockets or sleeves, such as products made of polyester, polyethylene, or polypropylene.